ReneDussault/ZedMode/README.md

+# UPDATE
+TryHackMe has finally released a native dark mode for their website!
+As a result, this add-on will no longer be actively developed.
+It will remain available on Mozilla's store for a while for those who enjoy using it.

+However, I plan to unlist it in the near future.
+Probably somewhere in 2025.
+The source code will still be available on this GitHub page for anyone interested.

+Thank you to everyone who tried ZedMode!
+This project has been a great learning experience, especially in JavaScript, CSS, and automation.

 # ZedMode
 ZedMode is a custom Firefox add-on that enhances your
 experience on TryHackMe by enabling a sleek dark theme.